-Applicants must submit applications via Grants.gov by 11:59 p.m.
-Eastern Time on May 26, 2020.
-AMS cannot consider applications received after this deadline for funding.
-See AMS' Policy on Late Applications.
+Only applications submitted and validated by 11:59 p.m.
+Eastern Time on May 16, 2022, on Grants.gov will be accepted.
+See AMS' Late and/or Nonresponsive Applications Policy.

 4.5 INTERGOVERNMENTAL REVIEW

 This program is not subject to Executive Order 12372, which requires intergovernmental consultation with state and local officials.